-In 1976, Oxford Airport Technical Services was founded by our current company President and CEO, Anthony Dalia.
-Anthony’s main objective was to assist airports and commercial airlines in meeting the specialized maintenance, operation, engineering, and troubleshooting needs of their Airport Ground Support Equipment.
+Oxford Airport Technical Services was founded In 1976.
+Our company President is Barry Lagerstedt.
+Our main objective is to assist airports and commercial airlines in meeting the specialized maintenance, operation, engineering, and troubleshooting needs of their Airport Ground Support Equipment.
 Currently, Oxford employs approximately 400 technical, managerial, and administrative professionals throughout the U.S., and provides airport equipment related services at over 50 airports nationwide.

 Today Oxford handles combined contracts which process approximately 80,000 bags per day (29.2 million bags annually) and over 300 Passenger Boarding Bridges nationwide.

 Oxford has a long history of building lasting relationships and business partnerships with airport authorities and airlines across the nation to ensure the safe and dependable operation of their ground support equipment.
 Through these relationships, Oxford has built a reputation of mutual respect based on reliability, innovation, quality, and safety.

 Our high level of customer satisfaction is evidenced by the number of contract renewals we have received throughout our company’s 43-year history including with major international airport authorities, consortiums, and carriers.
 Our airport customers have repeatedly chosen Oxford to provide their critical operation, repair, and maintenance services including inbound and outbound Baggage Handling Systems (BHS), Passenger Boarding Bridges (PBB), and all related ancillary equipment.